telerik/maui-docs/controls/progressbar/configuration.md

 <snippet id='progressbar-configuration-stringformat'/>

-## Value DisplayMode
+## Value Display Mode

 `ValueDisplayMode` property of enum type `Telerik.Maui.Controls.ValueDisplayMode` can be set to any of the following values:

 * (default) Percent&mdash;Displays the progress as percent from the range from minimum to maximum;
 * Value&mdash;Displays the Progress value.
 * Text&mdash;Shows custom text inside the progress bar label.
-You would need to combine it with `CustomText` property of the ProgressBar.
+You will need to combine it with `CustomText` property of the ProgressBar.
 * None&mdash;No text is shown inside the progress bar.

 Here is a quick example with `ValueDisplayMode` set to `Value`: